 The first thing to keep in mind about the operating environment is the air quality around the system.
-If the motor is going into a laser welding application, most likely the air will be dirty.
-Whereas a medical surgical environment will be clean.
+If the motor is going into a laser welding application, most likely the air will be dirty, however in a medical surgical environment, the air will be clean.
 Another consideration is the humidity and temperature of the ambient air.
 The same motor in the same application in Miami and in Phoenix will operate differently because the ambient air is different.

 Next, you’ll want to look at the quality of the working air that you’re trying to evacuate.
-Does it have particles and how big are they?
+Does it have particles?
+How big are they?
 Should you be filtering them?
-All these questions related to air quality need to be considered when selecting the right motor product.
+All these questions related to air quality need to be considered before selecting the right motor product.
 For example, a brushless blower has electronic controllers that won’t work as well in a highly moisturized environment.
 Similarly, a brushed motor will fare better in a very hot environment because it’s more rugged.

 The type of power you’re using also factors into operating environment.
 Is the system portable, requiring battery power?
 Maybe you only have a 120 or a 230 VAC line.
 You might need a system that can handle both.
 Universal voltage (UV) blowers are available to create common performance that is not dependent on using more than one SKU for different voltages.

-Finally, there’s the system design considerations.
-Whether it’s the enclosure’s size or weight, it is important to consider how much room you have for the motor to operate effectively.
+Finally, there are the system design considerations.
+Whether it’s the size or weight of the enclosure, it is important to consider how much room you have for the motor to operate effectively.
 Is it a bypass motor?
 If so, you will need to design working and cooling airpaths into the system.
 Can air properly flow through and around the system?
-All these questions are critical when it comes to operating environment.
+All these questions are critical when it comes to the operating environment.

 When installing a fume evacuation system, you must set performance targets up front to help outline what type of system you need.
 These targets will tell you how much vacuum and flow are desired.
 And there can be a lot of math involved in making this determination!

 Sometimes you have to test, design, test, design, test and try again.
-Many fume evacuation systems are designed empirically, and this is where a brushless product can help because it has built-in speed control.
+Many fume evacuation systems are designed empirically, that is by observation or experience.
+This is where a brushless product can help because it has built-in speed control.
 These types of motors allow you to start at a setting that exceeds what you need, then turn down the speed and alter the performance until you achieve what you’re looking for.

 Plus, when you design a system, air has to go through a hose to a nozzle.
 Then it must run through tubes.
 All these things act as an impendence.
-Your motor design needs to take all these things into account, or you’re never recognize your performance requirements.
-Knowing all this information in advance – and how it affects the way you want to see your motor perform – will allow you to select the proper motor.
+Your motor design needs to take all these things into account, or you may never recognize your performance requirements.
+Knowing all this information in advance – and how all of it affects the way you want to see your motor perform – will allow you to select the proper motor.

-A big question that needs to be answered is how long do you expect your product to run?
-That means understanding the duty cycle of how the motor will operate.
-A standalone system that runs for 20 minutes at a time, a couple times a day will certainly last longer than a large industrial system that runs 24/7/365.
+A big question that remains to be answered is how long do you expect your product to run?
+Answering this requires an understanding of the duty cycle for how the motor will operate.
+A standalone system that runs for 20 minutes at a time, a few times a day will certainly last longer than a large industrial system that runs 24/7/365.

-Life expectancy can help decide brush versus brushless technology because they all have different life expectations.
-For example, a brushless DC motor will give you very long life … but it’s not the best choice if you’re operating in a high-heat environment due to the sensitivity of the electronics.
+Life expectancy can help decide brush versus brushless technology, because each solution has different life expectations.
+For example, a brushless DC motor will provide a very long life.
+However, it’s not the best choice if you’re operating in a high-heat environment and have to consider the sensitivity of the motor's electronics.

-We’ve just scratched the surface in this blog on how operating environment, performance targets and life expectations can impact motor selection.
-If you’d like to learn more, AMETEK DFS has put together a 30-minute webinar to help you find the right motor for your fume evacuation system.
+We’ve just scratched the surface in this blog about how operating environment, performance targets and life expectations can impact motor selection.
+If you’d like to learn more, AMETEK DFS has created a 30-minute webinar to help you find the right motor for your fume evacuation system.